echemdb/svgdigitizer/doc/workflow.md

 ![inkscape_x1_label](files/images/inkscape_x1_label.png)

-When all axes have been marked the plot looks like the following:
+When all axes have been marked, the plot looks like the following:

 ![inkscape_all_labels](files/images/inkscape_all_labels.png)